neillarkin/discogs-app/README.md

 ## Testing
 Test-driven development was implemented with the Jasmine testing framework.
 The recordSpec.js file runs two tests again the response XMLHttpRequest getData() function in the releases.js file.
 The first test simply verifies that an object has been returned.
 The second test checks the value for the ‘artist’ property of that object.
 A problem with this test was the Jasmine Describe functions were running before the getData() function was complete.
 A workaround was to implement a Timeout of 2000 ms inside the second Describe function.

 Other tests performed were against the main.js file and its errorResponses for 405, 500 and other statues codes.
 The web resource https://httpstat.us was inserted in to the getJSON request to help manually test if each of the status code responses were functioning correctly.

+Manual testing was performed with Chrome on Windows and Safari on iOS.
+The test case was simple; A user would perform a search then browse the table using the buttons.
+The data within the table rows was checked to see if it corresponded with the visualisations.
+The visualisations were then interacted with to see if any cosmetic errors occurred.
+Non-existing artists were also search for to see if the appropriate message was displayed.

 ### Bugs/Issues
 1) The Discogs JSON response of paginated data, appears to go beyond the list of album releases for a particular artist; resulting in later paginations being unrelated to the original search.
 This is something that could be rectified by generating a new array of data that contains records that only included artist values that correspond to given string values.